On geometry of the Lagrangian description of ideal fluids: Geometry

-involving the symplectic-divergence of the symplectic dilation.
-With this interpretation we intend to call $J$ to be the current associated with the helicity.
+With this interpretation we intend to call $J_{\nu }$ to be the current associated with the helicity.
 The dynamical content of the helicity current can be revealed from a comparison of the symplectic structures obtained from the Navier-Stokes and the Euler equations.
 The canonical one-forms are the same.
 So, the dynamics is encoded into the symplectic two-forms.
-They define the current vectors by Eq. (\ref{teta}) for the same canonical one-form.
+They define the current vectors by Eq.(\ref{teta}) for the same canonical one-form.
 With this definition, the dynamical properties of the fluid, such as viscosity, become implicit in the helicity current.
-Thus, we can think of the pair $(\theta_e , J)$ as a geometric representative of the dynamics of fluid motion on the space of trajectories.
+Thus, we can conclude that the pairs